ndreasg/aws-identity-round-robin-workshop/docs/delegation/build.md

 8. Let's take a look at CloudTrail logging.
 The most important part of collecting AWS CloudTrail information into an Amazon S3 bucket is setting the correct permissions on the Amazon S3 bucket.

-    Go to the S3 console, check the box next to the bucket with the name assigned to *LoggingBucketName* which you note in Step 6, click on **Permissions**, and then Click on **Bucket Policy**.
+    Go to the S3 console, click on the name assigned to *LoggingBucketName* which you note in Step 6, click on the  **Permissions** tab, and then scroll down to **Bucket Policy**.
 Note that the policy allows the CloudTrail service to read the ACL of the *LoggingBucket* and also to create logs with prefixes containing the AWS account ID. you can read more about this policy at this [link](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/create-s3-bucket-policy-for-cloudtrail.html).

-9. Now click the **Overview** tab and then click the **AWSLogs** folder prefix.
+9. Click the **AWSLogs** folder prefix.
 You should then see the AWS account ID of your account as shown below.

     ![LoggingBucket](./images/IamEssBucket.png)